 So you have something to say?
 That’s great!
 We’d love to see you up on the stage.
-If you haven’t presented before, that’s fine we welcome new presenters.
+If you haven’t presented before, that’s fine.
+We welcome new presenters.

-The button at the bottom of the page will take to the submission form.
-In order to ensure the best chance of your proposal being accepted, take a moment and look over our values and look over the list below that outlines the types of presentations we are looking for.
+The button at the bottom of the page will take you to the submission form.
+In order to ensure the best chance of your proposal being accepted, take a moment first and look over our values and look over the list below that outlines the types of presentations we are looking for.
 This is not a litmus test, just guidelines.
 If you don’t check all the boxes, that is ok.
 Please still submit your idea.

 Our ideal presentations: